VERCATOR REFERENCE MATERIAL

 3. Administration of accounts

-a) On application for an Account, prospective users must have provided us, in confidence, with their business profile and the contact details of their lead administrator (see below).
+a) On application for an Account, prospective users must have provided us, in confidence, with their business profile and the contact details of their lead administrator (see below); we may use this both in administering the account and for directing promotional material to that user.

 b) Lead administrators have the power to nominate those colleagues who may use the Vercator service on their Account and to cancel any such nomination.
 Accordingly, they have the responsibility to track, manage usage and ensure payment for usage by those who obtain login rights.
 A lead administrator also has the power to appoint and deselect other administrators, each having the same powers and responsibilities as the initial lead administrator, including the power to appoint and deselect users and other administrators.